Naotsun19B/GraphPrinter-Document/README.md

 - (2024/04/24) v2.6
   Added support for UE5.4
   Copy to clipboard function now works on Mac and Linux
+  Added plugin menu to status bar
+  You can now change whether to display plugin menus in the tool menu, toolbar, and status bar from the editor preferences

 - (2023/09/07) v2.5
   Added support for UE5.3